richierampage/vlad-custom/README.md

 ## Adding to Vlad

-This codebase needs to located at the following path relative to [Vlad](https://bitbucket.org/philipnorton42/vlad):
+This codebase needs to be located at the following path relative to [Vlad](https://bitbucket.org/philipnorton42/vlad):

 ```
 ../vlad-custom